 The AVBC’s active engagement with key international accreditors adds confidence to Australasian Boards of the standards of graduates of accredited schools; facilitates straightforward registration of graduates of accredited schools; and supports the mobility of Australasian graduates to relevant countries.

 The AVBC has agreements in place with the RCVS and SAVC for the reciprocal recognition of veterinary graduates from Australia, New Zealand and the United Kingdom; and Australia, New Zealand and South Africa, respectively.

 About the review

-A Task Group has been established to undertake the review.
-Members have been drawn from Australia and New Zealand, and with varied expertise across veterinary curricula and assessment, areas of specialisation, accreditation and the broader profession.
+A Task Group was established to undertake the review.
+Members were drawn from Australia and New Zealand, and with varied expertise across veterinary curricula and assessment, areas of specialisation, accreditation and the broader profession.
 The Task Group reports to a Steering Committee.

-The review is being conducted across 2022.
-It is intended as an iterative process, with several opportunities for consultation with major stakeholders, including the veterinary profession, education providers, students, employers and government veterinary services.
+The review was conducted across 2022, and was an iterative process, with several opportunities for consultation with major stakeholders, including the veterinary profession, education providers, students, employers and government veterinary services.

 Phase 1 Consultation